nextgis/lib_ngstd/README.md

 # License

-All scripts are licensed under GNU GPL v2.
+All scripts are licensed under GNU GPL v2, or (at your option) any later version.
 See COPYING file.

 ![License](https://img.shields.io/badge/License-GPL%20v2-blue.svg?maxAge=2592000)